Batch Ingest

 Prerequisite Steps

-- Create a Transform (Write Schema).
+- Create a Transform (Write Schema)

-AWS Note:
+AWS example

 {